gugaangelis/windowsserverdocs.pt-br/WindowsServerDocs/networking/technologies/network-subsystem/net-sub-performance-counters.md

 - Informações do processador

-  - % Tempo do processador
+  - % do tempo do processador

   - Interrupções/s